Smart leads No. 13 LSU past No. 5 Tennessee in OT, 80-82

 Tennessee: The Volunteers will regret losing control after they appeared primed to pull away inside the final 10 minutes of regulation.
 Their inability to beat an LSU team that had lost to Florida at home four days earlier won’t help them in the rankings.
 Tennessee also did not take care of the ball as well as usual, with 14 turnovers to 10 assists.
 LSU had 17 points off of turnovers.

-LSU: The Tigers were desperate to avoid losing a second straight at home.
-Their refusal to fold and ability to overcome virtually no production from Waters and Reid — their top scorers this season — make a statement about how difficult an opponent LSU could become in the NCAA Tournament.
+LSU: The Tigers’ refusal to fold and their ability to overcome virtually no production from Waters and Reid — their top scorers this season — make a statement about how difficult an opponent LSU could become in the NCAA Tournament.

 UP NEXT